carronr/grapa/readme.md

 Download grapa and place its content in a folder named “grapa” somewhere on your hard drive.
 The user interface can be started by executing the file GUI.py using your favorite python distribution.

+Grapa was developed using python 3.4 and matplotlib 1.5, and should be compatible with more recent versions.

 **More questions?**